-New Master's students in the Department will meet with their academic advisors before the end of the first month of their first year in the Department to complete the Program Planning Form.
-At this time, students will discuss their plans for completing their degree requirements.
+New Master's students in the Department will meet with their academic advisors before the end of September of their first year in the Department to complete the Program Planning Form.
+At this time, students will discuss their plans for completing their degree requirements and decide which of the four specialization programs they intend to pursue.
 A copy of the signed form should be filed in Section B of the portfolio.